MikaelTornwall/timetracker/README.md

 ## Description

 TimeTracker is a personal work hour tracking tool.
-Students can keep track of their daily working hours and update logs.
+Students can keep track of their daily work hours and update logs.
 Teachers can monitor student specific course progress.
-Courses also have a target duration that students should achieve.

 [Link to the demo](https://tsoha-timetracker.herokuapp.com/)